-I’m a Provost’s Postdoctoral Fellow in syntax at the University of
+I’m a Provost’s Postdoctoral Fellow (a tenure-track faculty member) in syntax in the Department of Linguistics at the University of

 Chicago.
 My research is driven by the following questions:

 (1) What principles, elementary operations, and atomic elements determine how lexical items can and can’t be combined to form larger syntactic units?

 (2) Which of those principles and operations are universal, which vary from language to language, and why?

 (3) What are their cognitive (and other) underpinnings?

 I’m interested in many syntactic processes and phenomena: (External and